 If you’re not receiving these statements – perhaps because you moved address and forgot to inform the pension provider – you should:

 Contact the provider if you know it, and ask to receive information on your pension pot.
 They will need to know as much information as possible including date of birth, national insurance number, and ideally the pension plan number and the date it was set up.

 Contact the HR department at your old employer and ask who the pension provider is, if the same provider was used when you worked there, and if they can find your records.

 3. Use the government’s pensions tracing website

 The government has a pensions tracing service which is online and free to use.

 You can either search by previous employer names or by pension provider.
 In some cases, your pension provider might have changed name – this service will help you find the new name.

 The pension tracing service will bring up contact details for the pension provider.

 Should you bring your old pension pots together?

-Risk warning: As with all investing, your capital is at risk.
+As with all investing, your capital is at risk.
 The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
 A pension may not be right for everyone and tax rules may change in the future.
 Please note that during any transfer, your investments will be out of the market.
 If you are unsure if a pension is right for you, please seek financial advice.